This page explains how to run a pipeline on Google Cloud using Nextflow.

 nextflow.config

-The output will show a folder for each of the tasks run.
+The output shows a folder for each of the tasks run.
 Continue to list the contents of subsequent subdirectories to see all the files created by the pipeline.
-Update TASK_FOLDER to be one of the task folders that was listed from the command above.
+Update TASK_FOLDER one of the task folders that was listed from the previous command.

 You can either view the intermediate files created by the pipeline and choose which ones you want to keep, or remove them to reduce costs associated with Cloud Storage.
 To remove the files, see Deleting intermediate files in your Cloud Storage bucket.